Complaints - How we're doing

 Actions we're taking

-Payment related complaints can be linked to seasonality, tariff changes and explanation of Direct Debit plans.
-We review payment plans at least twice a year and also when a customer rolls off a long term contract on to a new tariff and after a price event.
-In Q4 2013 we reviewed over 4.6 million payment plans.
+In Q1 2014 we reviewed over 7.4 million payment plans.
 We do this to make sure plans are as accurate as possible and this can mean some payment plans are adjusted more regularly.
 When we carry out a review, some of our customers get in touch to understand the adjustment we’ve made.

 Actions we're taking